loristissino/loristissino-examples/javascript/owl/README.md

 ## Lesson 27

 Added the possibility of editing the names in the list, by using the `contenteditable` property in HTML5.

+## Lesson 28

+Enriched the selection box: now, if the number of items is greater than a certain number, it switches to an input field with a preloaded datalist.

+## Lesson 29

+Added a shareLink.